 Preparation Before Feeding Live Bloodworms to Goldfish (with Important Precautionary Measures)

-Feeding live bloodworms are risky.
+Feeding live bloodworms is risky.
 It is because bloodworms can use their fangs to give your goldfish a painful stinging bite.
+In addition, live bloodworms may carry some pathogens that freeze-dried or frozen bloodworms may not.
 To ensure this does not happen to your goldfish, here is a tutorial on making live bloodworms safe for goldfish.

 How to Feed Frozen Bloodworms to Goldfish